C4Q/AC-iOS-TextFields/README.md

 #### Warm-up Exercises

-1. Let's add in a simple validation function that takes in a textfield and `Int` of a minimum character count, and returns a `Bool` based on whether or not the length of the string is greater than the minimum.
-(Use the provided tests to guide your code)
+1. Let's add in a simple validation function that takes in a textfield and `Int` of a minimum character count, and returns a `Bool` based on whether or not the length of the string is greater than the minimum. *(Use the provided tests to guide your code for this exercise)*

 2. Now, let's do some validation in `shouldReturn`!
 Your task is to:
     - Check which `textField` is passed into the delegate function